Chapter 8: Legal language – what does it all mean?

 Family Member

 Usually refers to a person you are or were in a relationship with or have a family connection to.
-The Family Law Act defines family member for the purposes of certain sections of the Act, particularly in relation to Family Violence.
+The Family Law Act defines family member to include Aboriginal and Torres Strait Islander concepts of family and for the purposes of certain sections of the Act, particularly in relation to Family Violence.
 See also Domestic Relationship and Relative.

 Family Relationship Centre (FRC)